thruthesky/fireflutter/README.md

 PostService.instance.customize.postViewScreenBuilder = (post) => GRCCustomPostViewScreen(post: post);
 ```

 The widget is preferrably a full screen widget.
-It can be a scaffold, sliver, etc.
+It can be a scaffold, sliver, etc. -->

 ## ChatService

 ### How to open 1:1 chat room

-Call the `showChatRoom` method anywhere with user model.
+Use the `showChatRoom` method anywhere with user model.

 ```dart
 ChatService.instance.showChatRoom(context: context, user: user);